PROGRAMS AND EVENTS

 Wednesday, September 17, 2014, 7:00- 8:30 pm

-Frank Turano, Professor at Stony Book University, has been researching the history of early aviation on Long Island and will share his findings in this fascinating presentation.
-While the main focus of this program will be the Long Island Air Show, held at Belmont Park in 1910, the story Dr. Turano will tell is of far larger scope.
-This program will present the results of new research and a fresh view of the earliest years of manned flight.
-It will examine the role of the first three international air shows and their impact on the developing aviation industry.
-Additionally, it will present a new perspective on the contributions of Samuel Pierpont Langley and the role of the Aviation Experimentation Association of Alexander Graham Bell and Glenn Curtiss.
-A key point will also be made about the relationship between the Smithsonian Institution in Washington D.C. and the Wright Brothers.
-To register for this program, click here.
+Frank Turano, Professor at Stony Book University, has been researching the history of early aviation on Long Island and shared his findings in this fascinating presentation.
+While the main focus of this program was the Long Island Air Show, held at Belmont Park in 1910, the story Dr. Turano told was of far larger scope.
+This program presented the results of new research and a fresh view of the earliest years of manned flight.
+It examined the role of the first three international air shows and their impact on the developing aviation industry.
+Additionally, it presented a new perspective on the contributions of Samuel Pierpont Langley and the role of the Aviation Experimentation Association of Alexander Graham Bell and Glenn Curtiss.
+A key point was also made about the relationship between the Smithsonian Institution in Washington D.C. and the Wright Brothers.

 Lawrence Grant White (1887-1956): A Look at the Lesser Known White

 Wednesday, November 12, 2014, 7:00- 8:30 pm

-Brad Harris, Smithtown's Town Historian, has spent many hours researching the life of Lawrence Grant White, son of Stanford and Bessie White, and grandson of Judge John Lawrence Smith and has uncovered a truly remarkable story.
+Brad Harris, Smithtown's Town Historian, spent many hours researching the life of Lawrence Grant White, son of Stanford and Bessie White, and grandson of Judge John Lawrence Smith and uncovered a truly remarkable story.
 Lawrence Grant White, like his father, became and architect and was associated with his father's architectural firm, McKim, Mead and White.
-His commissions ranged from residential homes to important civic buildings throughout the United States and oversees.
+His commissions ranged from residential homes to important civic buildings throughout the United States and overseas.
 In addition, however, Lawrence Grant White displayed a great aptitude for diplomatic intelligence and military work, a quality he proved while serving the U.S. Naval Reserve during the First and Second World Wars.
-To register for this program, click here.